xipki/xipki/README.md

     - SHA1withRSAandMGF1, SHA224withRSAandMGF1, SHA256withRSAandMGF1, SHA384withRSAandMGF1, SHA512withRSAandMGF1
     - SHA1withECDSA, SHA224withECDSA, SHA256withECDSA, SHA384withECDSA, SHA512withECDSA
     - SHA1withDSA, SHA224withDSA, SHA256withDSA, SHA384withDSA, SHA512withDSA
+ - Support of both random and sequential certificate serial number assignment
  - Management of multiple CAs in one software instance
  - Multiple software instances (all can be in active mode) for the same CA
  - Support of databases Oracle, DB2, PostgreSQL, MySQL, H2
  - Embedded support of management of CA via embedded OSGi commands
  - API to specifiy CA management, e.g. GUI
+ - Embedded database tool (export and import CA database) simplifies the switch of databases, upgrade of XiPKi and switch from other CA system to XiPKI CA
+ - Embedded client to enroll, revoke, unrevoke and remove certificates, to generate and download CRLs
+ - All configuration of CA except those of databases are saved in database

 - OCSP Responder
   - OCSP Responder (RFC 2560 and RFC 6960)
   - Support of Common PKI 2.0